antor44/livestream_video/README.md

 **Q: The transcriptions I get are not accurate?**

 A: The quality of the transcriptions depends on several factors, especially the size of the model chosen.
 Larger models generally yield better results, but they also require more processing power.
 The English models tend to perform better than models for other languages.
 For languages other than English, you may need to use a larger model.
 If you choose the option auto for language autodetection or translate for simultaneous translation to English, it may also significantly increase processor consumption.

-**Q: What audio file types are supported?
-How could I play sound files with subtitles generated by playlist4whisper?**

-A: The audio file types supported by playlist4whisper are all those supported by the version of ffmpeg installed in your operating system.
-You can play audio files with subtitles using players like VLC or MPV.
-For VLC, you need to configure it to display something while playing sound files, such as a Spectrometer.
-For MPV, you can either configure its configuration file or add the MPV option '--force-window' in playlist4whisper (without single quotes) and play the file with 'Player Only' set to show a window with the subtitles for audio files.

 **Q: In a low-power processor, is it possible to improve transcription in languages other than English?**